 Federal formula funding programs allocate funding to recipients based on formulas set by Congress.
-U.S. DOT distributes these funds States, federally recognized Tribal entities, and transit agencies.
+USDOT distributes these funds states, federally recognized tribal entities, and transit agencies.
 Those funds are then further allocated to counties, cities, and other localities.
 Federal formula programs that are relevant to the Regional Freight Transportation Plan include the National Highway Freight Program (NHFP), National Highway Performance Program (NHPP), and the Surface Transportation Block Grant Program (STBG).

-Formula funds are distributed across Georgia by Congressional District and are allocated proportional to population.63 Funding is divided between MPO and non-MPO areas.
-For projects to be eligible for Federal formula funding, they must be included in the TIP.
-Additionally, most Federal formula funding requires matching funds (typically at least 20 percent of the project cost) from State, local, or private sources.
+Formula funds are distributed across Georgia by Congressional District and are allocated proportional to population.62 Funding is divided between MPO and non-MPO areas.
+For projects to be eligible for federal formula funding, they must be included in the Transportation Improvement Program (TIP).
+Additionally, most federal formula funding requires matching funds (typically at least 20 percent of the project cost) from state, local, or private sources.

-Furthermore, Georgia sets aside a portion of Federal formula funding for 11 groups of projects that do not substantially increase roadway capacity-Lump Sum funding.
+Furthermore, Georgia sets aside a portion of federal formula funding for eleven groups of projects that do not substantially increase roadway capacity - Lump Sum funding.
 The Lump Sum projects program is intended to allow the State and MPOs to address projects of immediate concern while fulfilling the requirements of the Statewide Transportation Improvement Program (STIP).
 Funds are set up in lump sum banks to undertake improvements that emerge and are developed after the STIP is approved.
 Projects must be included in the STIP to be eligible for Lump Sum funding.
 Table 4.2 summarizes the lump sum funding programs.
 Several of these programs are relevant for the recommendations proposed in Chapter 3.

-Lump Sum Program Description Transportation Enhance Program Nontraditional projects that strengthen the cultural, aesthetic, and environmental aspects of the intermodal transportation system Transportation Alternatives Program Nonmotorized transportation improvements, including pedestrian and bicycle facilities, environmental mitigation, and safe routes to school among others Maintenance Roadway and bridge resurfacing, preservation, and rehabilitation Lighting Projects that install new or upgraded lighting systems Rights-of-Way-Protective Buying and Hardship Acquisitions Acquisition of right-of-way for future projects that are in jeopardy of development Safety Projects that improve rail crossing or roadway safety Operations Projects that provide traffic signal upgrades or operational improvements at intersections and interchanges Wetland Mitigation Wetland enhancement, restoration, or preservation Low-Impact Bridges Projects that minimize the impact of bridges and streamline their delivery Freight Operations Projects that improve roads and bridges heavily traversed by trucks, address safety issues, and enhance the efficiency of freight movements Rural Development Safety and broadband improvements in rural areas
+Lump Sum Program Description Transportation Enhance Program Non-traditional projects that strengthen the cultural, aesthetic, and environmental aspects of the intermodal transportation system Transportation Alternatives Program Non-motorized transportation improvements including pedestrian and bicycle facilities, environmental mitigation, and safe routes to school among others Maintenance Roadway and bridge resurfacing, preservation, and rehabilitation Lighting Projects that install new or upgraded lighting systems Rights-of-Way - Protective Buying and Hardship Acquisitions Acquisition of ROW for future projects that are in jeopardy of development Safety Projects that improve rail crossing or roadway safety Operations Projects that provide traffic signal upgrades or operational improvements at intersections and interchanges Wetland Mitigation Wetland enhancement, restoration, or preservation Low Impact Bridges Projects that minimize the impact of bridges and streamline their delivery Freight Operations Projects that improve roads and bridges heavily traversed by trucks, address safety issues, and enhance the efficiency of freight movements Rural Development Safety and broadband improvements in rural areas